-The Secured Silicon (SecSi) Sector is an extra 256 byte sector capable of being permanently locked by AMD or customers.
+The Secured Silicon (SecSi) Sector is an extra 64 Kbit sector capable of being permanently locked by AMD or customers.
 The SecSi Sector Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
 This way, customer lockable parts can never be used to replace a factory locked part.

 Factory locked parts provide several options.
 The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number).
-Customer lockable devices are one-time programmable and one-time lockable.
+Customer Lockable parts may utilize the SecSi Sector as bonus space, reading and writing like any other flash sector, or may permanently lock their own code there.